Lebanon and Israel agree to talks to end sea border dispute

 The announcement comes with Lebanon facing its worst crisis since its 1975-1990 civil war.
 The country’s financial meltdown was compounded by a massive port explosion that wrecked a swathe of Beirut in August, killing nearly 200 people.

-The U.S. State Department said it “welcomes the decision by the governments of Israel and Lebanon to begin discussions on the maritime boundary”, adding that the framework agreement for talks had taken three years of diplomacy to achieve.
+The U.S. State Department welcomed the agreement and said it had taken three years of diplomacy to achieve.

+Talks will begin in the week of Oct.
+12, David Schenker, Assistant Secretary of State for Near Eastern Affairs, told reporters in a telephone briefing, adding that he will represent the United States in the negotiations.

 It follows deals signed last month, brokered by Washington, between Israel and two Gulf Arab states to normalise relations.